b-j-cook/Guitar_Pedal_Capstone/README.txt

 Analog distortion effect schematics can be found in the Analog Distortion Schematics folder.
 LTSpice and KiCad files are included.

-A full bill of materials is included in the General Files folder
+A full bill of materials is included in the PCB folder